This post may contain affiliate links. Read my disclosure policy.

-- Mix up the chocolate.
+- Mix up the chips.
 Use one type of chocolate chips or up to three or four different types, including white, milk, semi-sweet, and dark.
 You can even try peanut butter chips or butterscotch chips.

 - Add marshmallows.
 Press marshmallows in the center to make Fluffernutter Cookies.

 - Add candy.
 Top each one with a Reese’s and make Peanut Butter Cup Cookies.

-- Use marshmallow cream.
+- Add a filling.
 Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.
 Or add a smear of chocolate buttercream in between two cookies.